python/devguide/setup.rst

 quiet some standard warnings which are specifically superfluous to CPython are ``-Wno-unused-value -Wno-empty-body -Qunused-arguments``.
 You can set your ``CFLAGS`` environment variable to these flags when running ``configure``.

+If you are using clang_ with ccache_, turn off the noisy ``parentheses-equality`` warnings with the ``-Wno-parentheses-equality`` flag.
+These warnings are caused by clang not  having enough information to detect that extraneous parentheses in expanded macros are valid, because the preprocessing is done separately by ccache.

 If you are using LLVM 2.8, also use the ``-no-integrated-as`` flag in order to build the :py:mod:`ctypes` module (without the flag the rest of CPython will